|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Correct and vital function of your body depends on having the proper pH level and a balance of the various ions in your body (your electrolytes).
-Two components that play a vital role are the hydrogen cation, H+ and the bicarbonate anion, HCO3-.
-If one of these is either enhanced or depleted by physical activity, disease or chemical exposure, symptoms can begin to appear.
+Two components that play a vital role are the hydrogen cation, H+ (which exists in aqueous solution as the hydronium cation, H3O+) and the bicarbonate anion, HCO3-.
+If one of these is either enhanced or depleted by physical activity, dehydration, disease or chemical exposure, symptoms can begin to appear.

 See also: coma, electrolyte.